Effective Date: September 22, 2022

 The Platform supports Single Sign On (SSO) access for customers with both SAML 2 and OAuth 2 protocols.
 The Platform provides role-based access controls (RBAC) for customers to maintain access rights to its tenants.
 Customers are responsible for user, group and role management within customer’s deployment and for administering RBAC access through the Reltio Console or Reltio API’s.

-The Reltio Cloud Platform authenticates all access requiring a SAML assertion or a tenant id, user id and complex password.
-Authorization is denied by default and only customers who have explicitly granted access to a Reltio resource may perform functions in the Reltio Cloud Platform.
+The Reltio Connected Data Platform authenticates all access requiring a SAML assertion or a tenant id, user id and complex password.
+Authorization is denied by default and only customers who have explicitly granted access to a Reltio resource may perform functions in the Reltio Connected Data Platform.

 Reltio support and administrative access to customer production systems is restricted.
 Customers must have authorized Reltio access in writing.
 Customers typically provide this authorization via a support ticket.
 A Reltio manager must approve the access in an internal ticket and the staff member must have a valid business need such as bugfix or an approved administrative activity.